-PLA 2460 Bankruptcy
+PLA 2460 Bankruptcy 4 Credits

 This course is an introduction to the U.S. Bankruptcy Code, its functions and procedures, from both the creditor's and debtor's point of view.
 Moreover, this course will present applicable law and procedure as related to liquidations, business and individual reorganizations, family farmer reorganizations, and adversary proceedings arising out of bankruptcy cases.
+Prerequisite: PLA 1003 statements.
 Prerequisite: PLA 1003

-PLA 2505 Real Estate Law
+PLA 2610 Real Estate Law 4 Credits

 In this course, students are instructed in basic real estate law.
-Emphasis is placed on title examination and completing documents used in a typical residential real estate transaction, including deeds, mortgages, promissory notes, and closing statements.
-Prerequisite: PLA 1003
+Emphasis is placed on title examination and completing documents used in a typical residential real estate transaction, including deeds, mortgages, promissory notes, and closing